Levy Electric Scooter Review: Overview

 The scooter is powered by a 230 Wh battery pack — made from Panasonic cells — that can be easily removed and swapped for another battery.

-The Levy has a a three separate brakes:
+The Levy has three separate brakes:

 - Front electronic brake